mongodb/docs/source/includes/steps-access-encrypted-snapshot.rst

    .. include:: /includes/nav/steps-db-deployments-page.rst

+   .. include:: /includes/nav/steps-backup-page.rst

    .. step:: Download the encrypted snapshot.

       a.
-Click the name of the {+database-deployment+} for which you want to download a snapshot.

-      #.
-Click the :guilabel:`Backup` tab.
+If it isn't already selected, click the :guilabel:`Snapshots` tab.

       #.
 In the :guilabel:`Actions` column, expand the
          :icon-fa5:`ellipsis-v` :guilabel:`Actions`